chimera-linux/cports/Packaging.md

 * `env` *(dict)* Environment variables to be exported when running commands within the sandbox.
 This is considered last, so it overrides any possible values that may be exported by other means.
 Use sparingly.
+* `exec_wrappers` *(list)* A list of 2-tuples specifying extra wrappers to set up for the build.
+The first element of the tuple is the full path to the program to wrap, while the second element is the wrapper name.
+You can use this to e.g. use `sed` as `sed` by wrapping `/usr/bin/gsed`, in case it is too much trouble to patch the build system.
 * `hardening` *(list)* Hardening options to be enabled or disabled for the template.
 Refer to the hardening section for more information.
 This is a simple list of strings that works similarly to `options`, with `!`